If fried chicken is the Sunday special, today’s recipe for quick Pan Fried Chicken Breast is the weeknight warrior.

 I like to make a big batch, enjoy some right away, then use the leftovers throughout the week.

 - Chicken Breast.
 A versatile, lean protein with universal appeal.
 It cooks quickly and pairs well with the pan fried chicken breast seasoning mixture.

 - Flour.
-To create the irresistable crispy pan fried chicken breast exterior.
+To create the irresistible crispy pan fried chicken breast exterior (one reason why this Chicken Piccata shines!).
 Either white whole wheat flour or all-purpose flour will work well.